 Sara and Tom have two grown children, Eric and Laura, and live on two quiet acres in Clearcreek Township with their giant Lab, Leo.

 Fellowship Administrator – Jennie Freiberger

-Jennie has the friendly face and voice that greet you – via phone or in person – at the Fellowship, and she makes sure the office runs smoothly.
-She’s been Administrator since September, 2013, preparing the weekly bulletin, monthly newsletter, Sunday deposit, new member paperwork, and anything else that needs doing!
+Jennie has the friendly face and voice that greet you – via phone or in person – at the Fellowship, ensuring the office runs smoothly.
+She’s been our Fellowship Administrator since September, 2013, and is kept busy greeting visitors, preparing the weekly bulletin, monthly newsletter, Sunday deposit, new member paperwork, and anything else that needs doing!

-Jennie grew up on a farm in Tipp City, graduated from Miami University, and has worked in a law firm, an environmental services company, and 15 years in church office work before coming to MVUUF.
-She’s married to Kevin, and they have two adult daughters, CaraLynn (who married Brian this past July) and Samantha, as well as two dogs and a pond full of fish.
-Jennie enjoys spending time with family, working in her garden and on various art projects, and spending “quality time” with her Kindle!
+Jennie grew up on a farm in Tipp City, graduated with a Bachelor of Arts in English/Creative Writing from Miami University (1987), and has worked in a law firm, an environmental services company, and 15 years in church office work before coming to MVUUF.
+She and her husband, Kevin, were married in 1990, and have two adult daughters, CaraLynn (and her husband, Brian and baby son, Isaac) and Samantha (and her significant other, Lance), as well as two beloved dogs, Hootie and Lucy.
+Jennie enjoys spending time with family (especially her sweet grandson, Izzy!), working in her garden and on various art projects, and spending “quality time” with her Kindle!
 You can reach Jennie at email@example.com or 937-436-3628.